unstable-frosty/draft-repo/Panthers-2025-repo-main/Panthers-2025-repo-main/Development stages and work ethic.md

 **During this phase, we:**
 - Defined the requirements of the WRO Future Engineers category and identified the technical functions our robot needed (accurate look-ahead sensing, smooth steering, stable behavior).
-- Explored multiple steering mechanisms—**Ackermann, differential, and parallel**—and evaluated their geometric constraints and complexity.
+- Explored multiple steering mechanisms—**Ackermann and parallel**—and evaluated their geometric constraints and complexity.
 - Sketched chassis concepts prioritizing **compactness, sensor visibility, and wiring accessibility**.
 - Mapped out component placement, wheel sizing, motor orientation, and overall spatial constraints.
 - Divided roles based on strengths: